Who is Josie?

 Hi!
 My name is Josie.
-I am an accountant.
-I sit at my desk all day….and dream of faraway destinations!
+Only two short years ago I was an accountant.
+I would sit at my desk all day….and dream of faraway destinations!

 I went through life on the usual path – high school, university, job.
 I married young, and had my first taste of overseas travel, with my new in-laws giving us a few days in Bali for our honeymoon.
 We came home, bought a house and didn’t think about going anywhere again.
 Our honeymoon was that once in a lifetime trip to us then.
 By the age of 25 I was a stay at home mum to two girls.
 Our passports gathered dust as we contended with the day to day struggles of a young family with one income.

 Twelve years after that trip to Bali I had my eyes opened to travel again in a fairly major way – my husband Simon was offered an opportunity to move internationally with his company to Dubai.
 There was a long and convoluted process for us to go through, and we were on the roller coaster for ten months before finally deciding, with regret, that we could not accept the position.
 In hindsight it was the best decision of our life financially, because two months later the GFC hit, and it hit Dubai in particular with a vengeance.
 Who knows what would have happened if we moved.

 During the months of working through the process, I read and learned everything I could about Dubai, expat life, Muslim people and lifestyle, and even started learning a little Arabic.
 We travelled to Dubai for nine days, not just as tourists, but looking at houses, schools and meeting expats who were living the life.
 Somewhere in the process, the travel bug bit – bad!
 My dreaming had begun.

 Back in Australia we made decisions that would again put travel on the back burner.
 Our children were about to start high school and we chose to send them to a private school.
 We knew this meant I would also have to work in a full time job for the eight years we would be paying those school fees.
 I could not see a way we could even remotely afford to travel.